HoriaCr/Eshopcom/README.md

 sudo mongod
 ```

-Install php dependencies with composer and opulate the database with data.
+Install php dependencies with composer and populate the database with data.

 In app/api/v1/ run:
 ```
 composer install